facebookresearch/libri-light/data_preparation/README.md

 where dataset_name is small, medium, large, or duplicate, speakerID is the librivox speakerID (a number), and file_name the name of the original LibriVox audio file.
 Inside each directory, you should find a .flac and a .json.
 See below for the format  of the .json files.

-Once the dataset is downloaded and "untarred", into unlab_data/ you can check its statistics with the command
+Once the dataset is downloaded and "untarred", into UNLAB_DIR/ you can check its statistics with the command

-     python build_all_stats.py unlab_data/ unlab_data/ OUTPUT_DIR
+     python build_all_stats.py UNLAB_DIR UNLAB_DIR OUTPUT_DIR

-This will construct two .png files (plus .json files in a .cache directory)
+This will construct in OUTPUT_DIR/ two .png files (plus .json files in a .cache directory)

 Each file may be rather long and may not fit into memory.
 As a final step, we provide a script to cut the files into roughly 60sec sequences obtained by concatenating consecutive voice activity chunks.

      python cut_by_vad.py --input_dir INPUT_DIR --output_dir OUTPUT_DIR

+In OUTPUT_DIR, there will be the same structure as above, but each file_name directory will have a list of smaller files (flac).

 ### 2. Get the limited-supervision train data